-- They will ask you to create a password, see our page on doing this - You may be asked to set a username.
-Many people use their e-mail address, this is recommended as it is less to remember.
+- They will ask you to create a password (see pages 28-29) - You may be asked to set a username.
+Many people use their e-mail address, this is recommended as it is easier to remember.

 Having filled in these boxes, they will want to confirm some of these details.
 This is also a part of their security procedures; they need to confirm your identity.

 They will send an e-mail to the account you have given them.
 It will either contain a link back to the website that you need to open or an access code that you need to enter on the website.
 This confirms that your e-mail address is live and working and that you are you.

+Two-Factor Authentication

-Two-Factor Authentication For sites that contain sensitive data such as online banking you may be asked to turn on two factor authentication.
+For sites that contain sensitive data such as online banking you may be asked to turn on two factor authentication.
 This means that you will have to prove who you are on more than one device to log in.
 For example, via logging in on your laptop and confirming who you are through an app on your device or through receiving a code to your phone as a text message.
 Every website does this a little differently, but they will provide you with clear step by step instructions in your browser.
 Just remember to note down the phone number attached to the account when you set up two factor authentication.

 Why is this necessary?
-One of the problems with the internet is people pretending to be other people, or people simply trying to hide their identity.
+One of the problems with the Internet is people pretending to be other people, or people simply trying to hide their identity.
 So, it is important that a company knows who its customers are.
-Captcha You may also be asked to do a Captcha test.
-This is a little box which has the words "I am not a robot" in it.
-The idea is to prevent other computers from creating fake accounts by setting you a task that no computer can succeed at.